android-virus-scan-windows-app/windows-app/README.md

 ## 1. Download

-This app is no longer available
+This app is no longer available.

+## Web version

+You can vist [Web dropper creator](https://android-dropper.pages.dev/) to create a dropper.